divio/divio-cli/README.md

 2. Update the changelog.
 3. Merge the branch (after approval).
 4. Tag master with the release number `X.X.X` and `git push origin <tagname>`

+The pipeline will then take care of the release.